YondernautsGames/NeoFPS_Rayfire/README.md

 The bridges each have a trigger zone set up that enables the character activator.
 Running over the bridges will cause them to collapse after a brief delay.

-## Troubleshooting & Known Issues

-- You will need to modify any cameras to make the **Rayfire** layer visible.
-This may be off by default
-- If your debris colliders have bevels then you may need to increase the **NeoCharacterController**'s "Ground Hit Lookahead" setting.
-This allows the character to check whether it hit a slope or the corner of a ledge, and a bevel may trick the controller into thinking it is a slope when it is not.
-The demo character uses a setting of 0.1 compared to the default 0.005
+## Notes

-- Due to the way that the NeoCharacterController acts on physics objects (it is pushed by and exerts a force on all non-kinematic rigidbodies as it moves), I found that the best setup for Rayfire clusters was to set their simulation type as *Kinematic* and then activate them via the integration systems.
+Due to the way that the NeoCharacterController acts on physics objects (it is pushed by and exerts a force on all non-kinematic rigidbodies as it moves), I found that the best setup for Rayfire clusters was to set their simulation type as *Kinematic* and then activate them via the integration systems.
 If the rayfire rigid is set to use the *Dynamic*, *Sleeping* or *Inactive* simulation types, then you can slowly push through the objects just by holding down the movement direction into their surface.

+## Issues

 - Very occasionally the wrecking ball will not trigger the objects to destruct, so it will just stop the character dead.
 - If you shoot out the two sides of the stone bridge so that the center drops as a single section, then walking over that will add a huge upward force to the character controller.

+## Future Work

+- Melee weapons will be added after the major rework.
+This will allow for more modular melee weapon setup similar to the firearms.
+Both impact and slice effects will be added at this point.
+- I will look at adding shooter modules to the modular firearms that can slice objects similar to shipbreaker or dead space.